Academic Catalog

 SPAN 59100 Seminar (LA)

 Study of selected topics in Spanish and/or Latin American literature and/or culture.
 Prerequisites: A minimum of two Spanish literature courses numbered SPAN 33700 or above.
-May be repeated for a total of when topics vary.
+May be repeated for a total of 6 credits when topics vary.
 (F-S,Y)

 3 Credits